electerm/electerm-web-docker/README.md

 Then visit [http://127.0.0.1:8082](http://127.0.0.1:8082) in browser,

-If you want to use it from internet, should bind server like `"SERVER=http://your.domain"` or `"SERVER=http://your.ip:port"`
+If you want to use it from any other device, should bind server like `"SERVER=http://your.domain"` or `"SERVER=http://your.ip:port"`

 Check [examples/nginx.conf](https://github.com/electerm/electerm-web/blob/main/examples/nginx.conf) [examples/nginx-ssl.conf](https://github.com/electerm/electerm-web/blob/main/examples/nginx-ssl.conf)  for domain binding nginx conf example.